niksaklecak/learningCypress/README.md

 ## Dependecies
 - Version of Cypress is 10.4.0 **bold text**
+- install with npm install cypress
 -  Version of TS is 4.7.4 **bold text**

 ## How to start using it
 -  Development - npx cypress open (./node_modules/.bin/cypress run)
 -  Execution - npx cypress run (./node_modules/.bin/cypress run)

 ## Project
 - e2e/pages -